jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

     10.210.123.[90:92] cluster_role=master
     10.210.123.[93:99] cluster_role=worker

-For current implementations, the variable `cluster_role` is not used.
+The variable `cluster_role` is used to support cluster role aware nagios service definitions.

 ### Configure variables used for installation